Social Media for Private & Independent Schools

 How Can Facebook Groups Help Schools Grow?

 Enter the public-facing Facebook group.
-By creating a group that is open to people other than your current families you get to apply all these benefits to people before they actually pay any tuition.
+By creating a group open to people other than your current families, you get to apply all these benefits to people before they pay any tuition.

 Let’s look at an example with two potential families.
 Say your school has a rock-solid soccer team.

 Having the opportunity to join that team is one of the draws of attending your school.

 Say you were to create a group geared towards soccer families, where you talked about all things soccer, shared funny stories, memes, helpful information, when sign-ups start, and made it a place where members could trade, donate, or sell used equipment, give advice, etc.